D-Hankin/springBootDavesPies/README.md

 # springBootDavesPies
 - Website for ficticious company - homepage, product page, contact page
-- Ability to add or remove products/employees from a list (static)
+- Ability to add or remove products/employees from a list (dynamic)